 1. Packaging “Already Packaged” Goods

-There are far too many examples of products that don’t need to be packaged in the first place.
-Things like individually packaged oranges, bananas, and Coca-Cola stand out as a waste of materials and resources.
+There are far too many examples of products that don’t need packaging in the first place.
+Things like individually packaged oranges, bananas, or even cans of Coca-Cola stand out as a waste of materials and resources.
 Even though the company may have good intentions, going above and beyond to wrap and package “naturally” packaged goods is both inefficient and uneconomical and can often turn customers away rather than attract them.

 2. Excessive Packaging